heywardshark50h/awesome-llm-apps/README.md

 <div align="center">

 2026-06-08@heywardshark50h..
 This is a Fork of [Awesome LLM Apps,](https://github.com/Shubhamsaboo/awesome-llm-apps)
 Apps im using from this repository:
-1
+*   [🤝 AI Consultant Agent](advanced_ai_agents/single_agent_apps/ai_consultant_agent) - Market analysis and strategy recommendations with live web research
 2